EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 ~~~
 {: artwork-name="alg-sig-verif"}

-Note on composite inputs: the method of providing the list of component keys, algorithms and signatures is flexible and beyond the scope of this pseudo-code, for example they may be carried in CompositePublicKey, CompositeSignatureParams, and compositesignaturevalue structures.
+Note on composite inputs: the method of providing the list of component keys, algorithms and signatures is flexible and beyond the scope of this pseudo-code, for example they may be carried in CompositePublicKey, CompositeSignatureParams, and CompositeSignatureValue structures.
 It is also possible to verify a composite signature where the component public verification keys belong, for example, to separate X.509 certificates or cryptographic modules.
 Variations in the process to accommodate particular public verification key storage mechanisms are considered to be conformant to this document so long as it produces the same output as the process sketched above.

 Since recursive composite public keys are disallowed in {{I-D.ounsworth-pq-composite-keys}}, no component signature may be composite; ie the signature verification procedure MUST fail if any of the public keys P1, P2, .., Pn or algorithm identifiers A1, A2, .., An are composite with OID id-alg-composite or an explicit composite OID.